porsche-design-system/porsche-design-system/packages/storefront/src/pages/patterns/forms/guidelines.md

 | **L** | 1300-1759 px  | 6 grid columns | 64/80 px | 48 px | 16 px |
 | **XL** | 1760 px or larger | 6 grid columns | 64/80 px | 48 px | 16 px |

 As for the smallest grouped element within a form – label and form field – we recommend using 4 px spacing.
-This is also pre-defined in the Porsche Design System form elements.
+This is also predefined in the Porsche Design System form elements.

 ![Form layout with spacings](../../../assets/patterns-forms-anatomy-mobile-spacings.png)